15 of the best books for women to read in 2023

 Read Nora Goes Off Script for… warmth, wit, fresh starts, and a love story that doesn’t shy away from life’s emotional baggage.

-Nora is a romance screenwriter who is well-versed in the formula for love.
+In one of the best romance books for women to read this year, Annabel Monaghan tells the story of Nora, a romance screenwriter who’s well-versed in the formula for love.
 But when her husband leaves her and their two kids, Nora turns her marriage’s collapse into cash and writes the best script of her life.

 Endpapers by Jennifer Savran Kelly